sirstanislav/mesto/README.md

 # Project: Mesto

-Mesto - an interactive page where you can add photos, delete them, and like them.
+Mesto - an interactive page where you can register users, add photos, delete them, and like them.
 The project is written in `HTML`, `CSS` and `JavaScript` languages.
 The `BEM` methodology for building the site was used.

 <div align="center">
 <a href="https://sirstanislav.github.io/mesto/" target="_blank"><img width="100%" height="auto" src="https://github.com/sirstanislav/mesto/blob/main/src/images/preview.png?raw=true"></a>